cesarmascarenhas/calendar-helper/README.md

 | month | [`Integer`] Current month, from 0 to 11 |
 | year | [`Integer`] Current year |
 | day | [`Integer`] If an day needs to be selected, use calendar.currentDay = [`Integer`]day |

+## Example
+`See the example folder, it contains a full agenda featuring the calendar.js.
+You can schedule events with it` :)